King Mithi: Birth

 According to the sixth chapter of Devi Bhagavata, once the King Nimi was cursed to death by the sage Vashishtha for performing Yajna in his absence.
 Then the other sages present there took the lifeless body of Nimi and after performing Yajna rituals and worshipping the gods, they started churning the body.
 After some time during three parvas, a great, radiant, powerful and accomplished man was born from it.
 Since he was born by Mathana (churning) he was named Mithi.

+According to the legend of Janakpur city, the King Mithi was born from the manthan (agitation) of the King Nimi's dead body at the sacred pond of Gangasagar in the city.